 This is run by our Practice nurses (by appointment only) we are a registered Yellow Fever centre.
 Please note some injections are chargeable.

-Flu vaccinations are now available from Wednesday 17th September 2014 - these are provided free of charge to those who fall into one of the categories below, please call the surgery to book an appointment.
+Flu vaccinations are now available - these are provided free of charge to those who fall into one of the categories below, please call the surgery to book an appointment.
 People at risk include:

 - anyone over the age of 65